You can’t really love the ice cream unless you love the cow!

 Celebratory desserts and colorful ice cream are a tradition, proclaiming that something truly special is happening.
 Birthdays, concerts, sports, the first day of school, the last day of school, a promotion, a finished project, a sunny day, the mountain is out, it’s Friday — there is something to be celebrated every day.
 That’s why Theresa and Stacie decided to open Bliss Creamery.

 The sisters designed Bliss to follow their desire to be active in community.
-You can find their tricycles and vintage trailer with their delicious ice cream in local parks, farmers markets, fairs, festivals, events, and your parties!
+You can find their tricycles and vintage truck with their delicious ice cream in local parks, farmers markets, fairs, festivals, events, and your parties!